Saddles, Stirrups, and Sit Bones: How Equestrian Wisdom Quietly Shaped Modern Bike Saddles

 Borrowed Science: How Veterinary Medicine Quietly Inspires Cycling Innovation

 Modern ergonomic breakthroughs in cycling often mirror research long established in veterinary medicine.
-Equestrian experts routinely use pressure-sensitive mats and mapping tools to determine if a saddle is harming a horse’s back.
-The same technology is now fitted into cycling labs to ensure that our saddles minimize nerve and artery compression.
+Equestrian experts routinely use pressure-sensitive mats and mapping tools to check if a saddle is harming a horse's back.
+The same technology now shows up in cycling labs to minimize nerve and artery compression.

 In both worlds, the focus is on relieving pressure from sensitive soft tissue and keeping the load on skeletal structures.
 It's one of the clearest examples of scientific knowledge moving between two seemingly unrelated disciplines.